 The primary search yielded 160 papers.
-After examining titles and abstracts 130 papers could be excluded (for inclusion flow-chart see Supplementary Figure 1).
+After examining titles and abstracts, 130 papers could be excluded (for inclusion flowchart, see Supplementary Fig. 1).
 Full texts of the remaining 30 papers were examined.
-A further 19 were excluded for not meeting the inclusion criteria (17 papers) or because only abstracts were published of the studies (two papers).
-Examination of the reference lists of the eleven included papers3,9-18 did not yield further studies that met the inclusion criteria.
+A further 19 were excluded for not meeting the inclusion criteria (17 papers) or because only abstracts of the studies were published (two papers).
+Examination of the reference lists of the 11 included papers^{3,9-18} did not yield further studies that met the inclusion criteria.